NHS Urgent Medicine Supply Advanced Service (NUMSAS)

 Secretary of State Directions

 The Directions provide the legal basis for the provision of Advanced Services.
-The Department of Health has signed amendments to The Pharmaceutical Services (Advanced and Enhanced Services) (England) Directions 2013 allowing NUMSAS to commence from 1st December 2016.
+The DHSC has signed amendments to The Pharmaceutical Services (Advanced and Enhanced Services) (England) Directions 2013 allowing NUMSAS to commence from 1st December 2016.

 Funding from the Pharmacy Integration Fund is being used to test and evaluate the service in order to inform possible future commissioning, i.e. the funding for the service is not from the main community pharmacy contractual framework (CPCF) funding.